-You do not want the partition anymore.
+- You do not need these partitions anymore.

-You want to merge the partition with another partition but they are not adjacent to each other.
+- You want to merge the partition with another partition but they are not adjacent to each other.

-You want some unallocated space to extend another partition.
+- You want some unallocated space to extend another partition.

-Actually, he wants to extend his c partition but he does not have an unallocated space on his computer.
-He does not want to merge any other partition to c except f, but partition f is not adjacent to c.
-Still, if he can merge f with c, he does not want the data on it any more.
+Actually, he wants to extend his c partition but he does not have an unallocated space on his computer and he does not want to merge any other partition to c except f, but partition f is not adjacent to c.
+Still, if he can merge f with c, he does not need the data on it any more.
 In such case, just as I told him, he should delete f partition first to get an unallocated space.
 Then, he can enlarge c partition with the unallocated space.
 Like this, he gets all he intended.
 It is easy and not difficult as what he expected.

 Before you do